-7. Draft Microgrid Co-Op Agreement between Monterey One Water and ReGen Monterey Staff requested the Committee support the microgrid agreement between the District and Monterey One Water.
-The next step in the process is to have a feasibility study done for the project.
-Ten proposals to do the study have been received and will be reviewed by District staff and the final choice will be presented to the Board for approval.
-The Committee supports the recommendation for approval of the agreement between Monterey One Water and the District.
+4. Review Draft Microgrid Co-Op Agreement between Monterey One Water and ReGen Monterey

+Staff requested that the Committee support the microgrid agreement between the District and Monterey One Water.
+The next step in the process following the approval of the Microgrid Co-Op agreement will be the feasibility study.
+Staff is reviewing ten proposals to complete the feasibility study and will present the final selection to the Board for approval.
+The committee recommends that the Board approve the Microgrid Co-Op agreement with Monterey One Water.
 This item will be placed on the agenda of the September 23 Board meeting.

-8. General Manager Communications
+5. General Manager Communications